 Thankfully, they didn’t alter some of the better par-3s like the 14th (now the 2nd) and especially the really fun downhill 4th (now the 13th).

 Conditions were interesting because it still felt very much like a work in progress.
 The tee boxes were generally pretty good, but a few are still being worked on.
 The fairways and minimal sections of rough looked nice and green from a distance.
 There was plenty of new grass growing in, which was good to see.
 However, the ground underneath is still lumpy, bumpy and inconsistent.
 The grass was very shaggy and scraggly and some sections are still being worked on with lots of fertilizer laid down.
-The new turf is coming along, but definitely looked better afar than how it played up close.
+The new turf was coming along, but definitely looked better afar than how it played up close.
 I was in one greenside bunker.
 The new sand was decent, but there were a ton of footprints and no signs of any smoothing out/fluffing up from maintenance.
 The older greens still in use (which are most of them) were generally good.
 They were soft and rolling well at medium speeds.
 Then there are a few new greens because of the reworked layout, and they were very firm and fast.

 I’m always happy to see a course stay open and a renovation taking place to try and improve conditions moving forward.
 However, anybody who didn’t like Meadow Lake before will probably like Boulder Oaks even less now.
 Some improvements are clear while some layout alterations are questionable.
 It has a nice scenic setting and it’s a fun enough course for a really cheap rate, but don’t go in expecting too much.